eriksank/alt-regex-engine/README.md

 </table>

-###Kleene Plus: One or more repetitions of a pattern
+###3.2.
+Kleene Plus: One or more repetitions of a pattern

 <table>
         <tr>